-After this, I moved around the other end of the golf course and parked up to walk back for the remaining 4 caches round the sea wall.
-I missed the first one, so thought I’d better move on – only limited light at this time of year.
-At least it was sunny, if a little cold.
-There were 3 others around here, all easy finds and in perfect spots for a bit of setting sun seaside photography.
+After this, I moved around the other end of the golf course.
+I parked up to walk back for the remaining 4 caches around the sea wall.
+I missed the first one, so thought I’d better move on.
+There’s only limited light at this time of year.
+At least it was sunny if a little cold.
+There were 3 others around here.
+All were easy finds and in perfect spots for a bit of setting sun seaside photography.
 On the way back I had another pop at the one by the golf tee, and this time trusted the GPS properly and stuck my hand into a big clump of grass.
 Got it!
 And it was a big one, with plenty of room to drop off the 4 trackables I nabbed at the event last week.

 From here I moved further north and east around the coast and managed to grab not one, but two “Moby Dick” caches (ones I previously DNF’d).
-One of the two I’d previous visited 3 times, but never before in daylight.
-And the local council had also done a big of (cough) “landscaping” which resilted in the near total removal of the neck high brambles at the back of the host item.
+One of the two I’d previously visited 3 times, but never before in daylight.
+And the local council had also done a bit of (cough) “landscaping” which resulted in the near-total removal of the neck-high brambles at the back of the host item.
 So for the first time I was able to climb up a bank and look around the back.
-Still didn’t see it but just as I was about to leave I had one more look underneath from the path side and there it was, just lying in the sand.
+I still didn’t see it, but just as I was about to leave I had one more look underneath from the path side and there it was, just lying in the sand.
 Hmmm!
 Maybe I just shook it out of its hiding place.

-If it was a bit of tupperware I let people log finds if they convince me they’ve been there – if they checked the right place and didn’t find it I take the view they’re doing me a favour by telling me.
+If it was a bit of tupperware I let people log finds if they convince me they’ve been there.
+If they checked the right place and didn’t find it I take the view they’re doing me a favour by telling me.
 I hoped this CO would be the same, but he wasn’t.
-Anyway, I went back on the way home (not really “on the way”, but I could make a bit of time and it was bugging me) and in the better light it was actually quite easy to spot.
+Anyway, I went back on the way home (not really “on the way”, but I could make a bit of time and it was bugging me) and in the better light, it was actually quite easy to spot.
 There were a couple of trads here too that were easy finds.

-And for my next move I parked up in Asda and went for a walk along the quayside for more of those caches beginning with the numbers.
+And for my next move, I parked up in Asda and went for a walk along the quayside for more of those caches beginning with the numbers.
 The description said not to go in the dark, but I went anyway on the basis that I had my big torch and there was quite a lot of light from the streets and moon.
-It was wider than expected and actually a a nice walk, even in the dark.
+It was wider than expected and actually a nice walk, even in the dark.
 Probably better than going in the light, to be honest.

 After which it was getting late.
 I drove back down through Bourne but was starting to miss as many as I found.
 I was probably just getting tired, and my brain was a bit addled by having tried to impale my head on a freshly sharpened bit of shrub.
 So with 3 DNFs in a row I decided it was time to go back to the hotel.